Skip to content

 3. Look for ON devices with lower priority (higher numbers)

-Shedding Order
+Limiting Order

 3. Respect cooldowns: No rapid toggling

-4. Restore grace: Recently restored devices are protected from re-shedding for ~3 minutes unless overshoot is severe (≥ 0.5 kW)
+4. Resume grace: Recently resumed devices are protected from being limited again for ~3 minutes unless overshoot is severe (>= 0.5 kW)

-Restoration Order
+Resume Order

 Power Estimation